faucetsdn/daq/schemas/udmi/docs/gateway.md

 ### config

-The gateway config block simply specifies the list of target proxy devices.
+The (gateway config block)[../config.tests/gateway.json] simply specifies the list of target proxy devices.
 On a config update, the gateway is responsible for handling any change in this list (added or removed devices).
 The details of proxied devices are kept to a minimum here (IDs only) to avoid overflowing the allowed block